 - Tupapakurua Falls lookout

-Allow 4 to 5 hours return is an extention of Taranaki Lookout.
+Allow 4 to 5 hours return is an extension of Taranaki Lookout.

-New Zealand’s most accessible live volcano is Mt Ruapehu and you can climb this mountain in summer.
-You can ride the chairlifts up the mountain (mid December to early May) and enjoy unsurpassed views over the central North Island.
-Guided trips are available.
+New Zealand’s most accessible live volcano is Mt Ruapehu.
+You can ride the Sky Waka gondola up the mountain (mid December to early May) and enjoy unsurpassed views over the central North Island.

 Northern Circuit (3-4 days)